 Newer software may require more resources or particular hardware, so some updates are available

-only for more recent or more highly-specified computers.
-If your computer is too old or not
+only for more recent or more highly-specified devices.
+If your computer, tablet or phone is too

-powerful enough for an update, you may be left with reduced security and without newer
+old or not powerful enough for an update, you may be left with reduced security and without

-Over time, a computer that cannot be further updated may even become less capable, as the
+Over time, a device that cannot be further updated may even become less capable, as the

 services and devices around it evolve and leave it behind.

-For these reasons, you may sometimes be advised to replace an ageing computer even if it isn’t
+For these reasons, you may sometimes be advised to replace an ageing computer, tablet or phone